drowe67/codec2-dev/README_data.md

 FreeDV can be used to send data over radio channels.
 Two APis are supported:
 + VHF packet data channel which uses Ethernet style framing.
-+ Raw frames of modem data
++ Raw frames of modem data over VHF and HF channels.

 ## Credits